furudbat/wayland-vpets/examples/custom-sprite-sheets/README.md

 # Custom Sprite Sheets

-Custom and misc sprite sheets, each row is a full animation.
+Custom sprite sheets has a full animation per row.
-Number of frames needs to be provided per row.
+To determine the number of rows, the number of frames needs to be provided per row.

 - `Idle` -- Idle Pose
 - `Boring` -- Boring animation for inactivity